Nick Holonyak: Awards

-Holonyak was presented awards by George H. W. Bush, George W. Bush, Emperor Akihito of Japan, and Vladimir Putin.
-He also received the Global Energy International Prize, the National Medal of Technology, the Order of Lincoln Medallion, and the 2004 Lemelson–MIT Prize, also worth $500,000.
-Many colleagues expressed their belief that he deserved the Nobel Prize for his invention of the GaAsP laser and LED.
-On this subject, Holonyak said, "It's ridiculous to think that somebody owes you something.
+Many colleagues expressed their belief that Holonyak deserved the Nobel Prize for his invention of the GaAsP laser and LED.
+On this subject, he said: "It's ridiculous to think that somebody owes you something.
 We're lucky to be alive, when it comes down to it."
 In October 2014, Holonyak reversed his stance by stating "I find this one insulting" in reaction to news that the inventors of the blue LED were awarded the 2014 Nobel Prize in Physics, instead of his fellow LED researchers.